-More importantly, through the proprietary treatment method developed by the research group, the density of silanol groups on the material’s surface reaches more than four times that of conventional silica materials.
+More importantly, through a proprietary treatment method developed by the research group, the density of silanol groups on the material’s surface reaches more than four times that of conventional silica materials.

-This property endows the material with an unprecedentedly strong adsorption capacity for drug molecules, while also exhibiting a significant affinity for water molecules.
+This property endows the material with an unprecedentedly strong capacity to adsorb drug molecules, while also demonstrating a significant affinity for water molecules.

-Based on this, the research team discovered a novel phenomenon: when crystalline drugs are mixed with this silica nanomaterial, the drug molecules are converted into an amorphous state and adsorbed onto the material’s surface under dry conditions; when the mixture is immersed in water, the material preferentially adsorbs water molecules, causing the drug molecules originally adsorbed on the material to be released and form a supersaturated drug solution.
-This demonstrates that water molecules have transformed from a solubility-limiting factor in the traditional sense into a solubilizing factor that promotes drug dissolution.
+Based on this property, the research team discovered a novel phenomenon: when crystalline drugs are mixed with this silica nanomaterial under dry conditions, the drug molecules transform into an amorphous state and are adsorbed onto the material’s surface.
+When the mixture is immersed in water, the material preferentially adsorbs water molecules, causing the previously adsorbed drug molecules to be released and form a supersaturated drug solution.
+This demonstrates that water molecules can be transformed from a traditionally solubility-limiting factor into a solubilizing factor that promotes drug dissolution.

-This discovery not only uncovers a new law governing the adsorption and desorption of substances on silica surfaces, but also provides a completely new solution to the bioavailability challenge of poorly soluble drugs.
+This discovery not only reveals a new mechanism governing the adsorption and desorption of substances on silica surfaces, but also provides a completely new solution to the bioavailability challenge of poorly soluble drugs.

-It is expected to greatly improve the water solubility and bioavailability of drugs, enhance therapeutic efficacy, and potentially revitalize drug development projects that have been shelved due to solubility issues.
+It is expected to significantly improve the water solubility and bioavailability of drugs, enhance therapeutic efficacy, and potentially revitalize drug development projects that have been shelved due to solubility issues.

-In addition, the research findings provide a theoretical basis and technical support for the design of more efficient drug carrier systems, boasting broad application prospects.
+In addition, the research findings provide a theoretical basis and technical support for the design of more efficient drug carrier systems, offering broad application prospects.

 Figure | Related paper (Source: PNAS)